TalaoDAO/sandbox-doc/docs/source/code_beacon.rst

 .. code-block:: javascript

-    'Get your Welcome card ! #https://talao.co/sandbox/op/beacon/ormmcdomjv'
+    'Get your Welcome card ! #https://talao.co/sandbox/op/beacon/ormmcdomjv?id=1234'

 User will be asked to sign the payload as usual but just after Altme wallet will start a process to request a credential to an issuer or present a credential to a verifier.

-User will be asked to accept/reject the credential or select credentials.
+User will be asked to sign the payload then to accept or reject the credential offered by an Issuer (or to select the credentials requested by a Verifier).

 Those verifiable credentials (https://www.w3.org/TR/vc-data-model/) are json signed file stored in the smartphone.

 A verifiable credential of a natural person (user) is stored off-chain as it is personal data.
-The subject of the credential is the Decentralized Identity attached to the wallet.
+The subject of the credential is the Decentralized IDentity (DID) attached to the wallet.
 This identity is protected by a private key stored in the wallet aside the crypto privates keys.

-Basically Beacon is used to initiate a Self Sovereign Identity standard protocol to request or present verifiable credentials to issuers or verifiers.
+Basically Beacon is used to initiate a Self Sovereign Identity standard protocol to request or present verifiable credentials/ verifiable presentations to issuers or verifiers.
 Other protocols like OpenId 4 SSI or WACI exist.